 The description of this mysterious disciple is more literally “the one Jesus loved.”
 This becomes a code phrase throughout the rest of the book.
 It’s how the writer identifies one particular disciple, without using the man’s name.
 Many have guessed that this was a humble way for John to refer to himself, as the author of this Gospel.
 Jesus seemed to have had three best friends, men he took with him places where other disciples weren’t invited (Luke 8:51; 9:28).
 The men were Peter, and the brothers James and John.
 Peter was not this particular disciple.
 That becomes clear in John 20:1-10 when both this mysterious disciple and Peter race to the tomb of Jesus.
-We can exclude James, too, as the dearly loved disciple and author of this Gospel because King Herod executed him a few days after the crucifixion of Jesus (Acts 12:1-2).
-See also the note for 19:26.
+We can exclude James too as the dearly loved disciple and author of this Gospel because King Herod executed him a few days after the crucifixion of Jesus (Acts 12:1-2).
+See also the first footnote for John 19:26.

 People usually ate meals like this while sitting on the floor.
 They reclined on cushions beside a table built about as high as a coffee table.